JoinColony/colonyNetwork/docs/_Interface_IColony.md

 Helper function that can be used by a client to verify the correctness of a patricia proof they have been supplied with.

+*Note: For more detail about branchMask and siblings, examine the PatriciaTree implementation While public, likely only to be used by the Colony contracts, as it checks that the user is proving their own reputation in the current colony.
+The `verifyProof` function can be used to verify any proof, though this function is not currently exposed on the Colony's EtherRouter.*

 **Parameters**